JoeManto/OIT-CX/testing/testingplan.md

 # Acceptance Tests

 #### Extensiveness
-- The client will t all stories and make sure they are up to their expected standards.
+- The client will test all stories and make sure they are up to their expected standards.
 #### When to Acceptance Test
-- We will have the client acceptance t before go-live on the project.
+- We will have the client acceptance test before go-live on the project.
 #### Expected Results
 - The client should be satisfied that all stories are working and performing as expected.
 #### Stories to be Acceptance Tested